Exeu/objectmerger/README.md

 With this library you have the abillity to merge two objects of the same type.

+This library is under construction.
+Things will change.

 ## Build status

 [![Build Status](http://ci.pixel-web.org/job/objectmerger/badge/icon)](http://ci.pixel-web.org/job/objectmerger/)